adautomendes/markdown-sample/markdown-sample.md

 > They can span multiple paragraphs,
 > if you like.

 Use 3 dashes for an em-dash.
-Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
+Use 2 dashes for ranges (ex., %it's all in chapters 12--14%).
 Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺